Bachelor's Degree

 Engaged Learning Experiences Requirement

 In addition to the General Education-Distributive Learning requirements, all undergraduate students must complete three Engaged Learning Experiences (ELE) courses, designated as Boundary Crossing (ELE-X) and Discipline Specific (ELE-DS), to satisfy the Engaged Learning Experiences requirement.
 The ELE requirement must be completed at Northeastern Illinois University.
 Three ELE courses (minimum of 7 hours) must be completed to graduate.
 At least one of the three ELE courses must be a Boundary–Crossing (ELE-X) course.
 (Students can take more than one ELE-X course to fulfill the requirement.)
 At least one of the three ELE courses must be at the 300-level.
-A course can only be counted only once toward meeting the ELE requirement, even if it is repeatable within the major or program.
+A course can only be counted once toward meeting the ELE requirement, even if it is repeatable within the major or program.

 To count toward the ELE requirement, a course must be graded with a letter grade (i.e., A, B, C, D).
 No courses graded as pass/fail can count toward meeting the ELE requirement.
 Only one "D" grade is permitted to count toward the ELE requirement.
 Furthermore, the "D" can only be accepted if the course is not counting for completion of the student’s major.
 If a course is counted as a major requirement, it must follow the requirements of the major, which is often receiving a "C" or better.